9elmaz9/keep_in_touch/README.md

-#### Keep in Touch" App Project - Concept Version

 ![start](https://i.ibb.co/kmYs1p2/start.png)

-# 🎉 Keep in Touch - Event & Contact Management System 🎉
+# 🎉 Keep in Touch - Event & Contact Management Application 🎉

 Keep in Touch is a **comprehensive web application** that empowers users to create and manage their **events** and **personal contacts** with ease.
 Designed to help users **organize their appointments**, Keep in Touch includes a **built-in calendar** for better planning and goal achievement.